Juosir14/Hangman_JS/README.md

 # How to start a program

-* Download interface which supports JavaScript.
-I used Visual Studio Code.
+* Download interface which supports *JavaScript*.
+I used *Visual Studio Code*.
-* Follow [this guide](https://youtu.be/Ke90Tje7VS0?t=432) and install required packages.
+* Follow *[this guide](https://youtu.be/Ke90Tje7VS0?t=432)* and install required packages.
 Also You can practise programming by watching this video:
 * Whenever You will done all installs - open the terminal and run this command: `~$ npm start` **Warning: You have to be in react-app repository to run the program.**
 * Program will automatically open the browser in *localhost:3000*